ritik9788/it_fest_projects/README.md

-I am pleased to share that the "VentureVista" project was conceived and developed as a part of our participation in the IT fest.
+I am pleased to share that the "EntrePre App" project was conceived and developed as a part of our participation in the IT fest.
 It was created with the aim of connecting entrepreneurs with investors, providing a platform for sharing innovative ideas and facilitating investment opportunities.
 The project was presented at the fest as a demonstration of our commitment to fostering entrepreneurship and innovation within our community.

-VentureVista is a platform designed to connect entrepreneurs with investors.
+EntrePre is a platform designed to connect entrepreneurs with investors.
 Our goal is to provide a space where entrepreneurs can share their ideas and find potential investors, while investors can discover exciting new opportunities to invest in.

 How It Works